haslab/LangSMC/docs/source/sp-semantics.rst

 Finally, a program can be computed according to the generic procedure displayed bellow.
-It takes as input a program written in any language ``L``, initializes the semantics module with the concrete program and then proceeds with the concrete program execution.
+It takes as input a program written in any language ``L``, initialises the semantics module with the concrete program and then proceeds with the concrete program execution.
 It adopts as output the same output given to by the *environment*.